 You can book directly on the website or check out the TripAdvisor reviews.

-With the acquisition from Accor hotels Fairmont is now a great brand to consider especially because you can earn points with your stays under the Le Club Accor hotels umbrella.
+With the acquisition from Accor hotels, Fairmont is now a great brand to consider especially because you can earn points with your stays under the Le Club Accor hotels umbrella.

 Prices are decent starting from £140 a night in some off-peak seasons and considering it is in the Clock Tower you can have some amazing views.
-I know many of my readers especially those in Canada and the US where they had the branded credit card received some crazy upgrades to duplex apartments and stunning views of the Haram.
+Many of our readers have also received great upgrades in the hotel.

 If money is not an object and you don’t care about anything else but stunning views, good service and beautiful rooms then you should check out the Raffles Hotel in Makkah.

 However, it does offer great views and I know many people stay there for that reason.
 I don’t think there is anything better than looking outside your window while resting and seeing half the city of Makkah.

 To check out the reviews on TripAdvisor and also the offers they have available as sometimes they are cheaper.